11outof11 - A Blog For Business Owners Looking To Grow

 LinkedIn advertising costs vary depending on four factors:

-• Seniority level — because LinkedIn advertisers want to influence decision-makers, this objective is divided between senior decision-makers and entry to mid-level decision-makers.
+• Seniority level — LinkedIn advertisers want to influence decision-makers, so this objective is divided between senior decision-makers and entry to mid-level decision-makers.

 • Lead generation